 If, like us, you are always after an excuse for an adventure with your other half, then look no further.
-We have compiled a list of Valentine’s Day adventures for him and for her that we hope will make for a Valentine’s day to actually remember this year.
+We have compiled a list of Valentine’s Day adventure ideas for him and for her that we hope will make for a Valentine’s day to actually remember this year!

 Now I’m not one to make a big thing of Valentine’s Day.
 To me, it’s just another made up date in the calendar that tricks people into spending unnecessary amounts from their already dwindling cash-flow.
 Who reallywants another stuffed bear clinging desperately to a red velvet heart?
 Not sure if that makes me an old-fashioned romantic or a miserable cynic?!